 Relationships provide a good way to accelerate the modeling through the column propagation mechanism as detailed in section Relationships in chapter 4.
-But despite being of great utility, relationships have some limitations that can cause a delay in the design in very specific cases, one of them is related to the many-to-many relationships.
+But despite being of great utility, relationships have some limitations that can cause a delay in the design in very specific cases, one of them being related to the many-to-many relationships.
 Since this kind of link implicitly creates an intermediate table between the two entities that compose it there is no possibility to do complex operations over the generated table like add triggers, indexes, rules, or even create other relationships involving it.

-Fortunately, in order to workaround this situation pgModeler implements a feature that converts the many-to-many relationship into two new one-to-many relationships that connect the intermediate table to the others that composed the converted relationship.
+Fortunately, in order to work around this situation, pgModeler implements a feature that converts the many-to-many relationship into two new one-to-many relationships that connect the intermediate table to the others that composed the converted relationship.
 To give a detailed explanation, observe the following image.

 The sample image above shows a many-to-many relationship in its original form connecting the

 table_b, also the relationship contains two attributes called

 attrib2 which are part of the intermediate table named

 table_c.
 In order to proceed with the conversion, the user must right-click the relationship and select the

 Convert action.
 Once done that the result will be similar to the next image.